-Could this ‘cute’ puppy end up being an excellent hunting dog and great family dog?
-Of course, but it is a needle-in-the-haystack approach.
-While there is no sure-fire way to know that any puppy you bring home is going to grow into a well-mannered hunting partner, there are ways to stack the odds in your favor.
+Can this ‘cute’ puppy become an excellent hunting dog and great family dog?
+Maybe, but it is a needle-in-the-haystack approach.
+While there is no guarantee that any puppy you bring home is going to grow into a well-mannered hunting partner, there are ways to stack the odds in your favor.

-In my last post I talked about the things you can do once you get your puppy home to give him or her the best start in life and increase the odds of becoming all that he was born to be.
-See Raising a lab puppy to be a duck or gun dog.
+If you already have a puppy and want to give him or her the best start in life, increasing the odds he/she will become all they were born to be, read Raising a lab puppy to be a duck or gun dog.

 Today, we are going to discuss the process I go through when looking for a new puppy.
-These are my opinions, so take it for what it is worth, but I do have extensive experience buying Labrador puppies for training into hunting and competition dogs.
+These are my opinions, so take it for what it is worth, but I do have extensive experience buying Labrador puppies.
+Our business buys a few dogs each year that we train to be hunting and/or competition dogs.
 I have been doing this for over 30 years and I rarely have a puppy that does not work out.

 1. Research puppy litters

 I buy my puppies based on pedigree.
 I want proven working parents.
-This means that I want to see that either the mom or dad, preferably both, have AKC retriever field trial titles, AKC retriever hunting test titles or UKC retriever hunting test titles behind their names.
-Be sure you understand these titles.
-Sometimes you will see AKC show titles or other titles.
-These are NOT the same as field trial or hunt test titles and are usually not something you want to see in the pedigree of a hunting dog.
+This means that I want to see that either the mom or dad, preferably both, have AKC retriever field trial titles, AKC retriever hunting test titles or UKC retriever hunting test titles behind their names on an official pedigree.
+Be sure you see field trial or hunt test titles.
+Sometimes you will see AKC show titles or other titles like agility.
+These are NOT the same as field trial or hunt test titles and are generally not something you want to see on the pedigree of a hunting or competition dog.

 There are many places to search for litters on the internet.
 And many sites offer the ability to limit your search by state.
 However, do not be afraid to look for puppies further away from you.
 If the litter has a great pedigree and is exactly what you are looking for, you can always have the puppy flown or shipped to you.